Chart Color Schemes

 Health performance in Woodcroft is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Woodcroft faces significant health challenges as assessed by AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Woodcroft faces significant health challenges, as assessed by AreaSearch's evaluation of mortality rates and chronic condition prevalence.
 Common health conditions are somewhat prevalent across all age groups but more so among older cohorts.
-Approximately 48% (~5,571 people) have private health cover, which is lower than Greater Adelaide's 52.7% and the national average of 55.7%.
+Private health cover is very low at approximately 48% of the total population (~5,547 people), compared to 52.7% in Greater Adelaide and a national average of 55.7%.

 The most common medical conditions are arthritis (9.7%) and mental health issues (8.8%).
-Conversely, 64.4% report being free from medical ailments compared to 67.9% in Greater Adelaide.
-Working-age residents show a higher prevalence of chronic health conditions than average.
-Woodcroft has 22.7% of residents aged 65 and over (2,625 people), which is higher than Greater Adelaide's 19.3%.
-Health outcomes among seniors present challenges but rank lower nationally compared to the broader population.
+However, 64.4% of residents report being completely clear of medical ailments, compared to 67.9% in Greater Adelaide.
+Working-age residents have an above-average prevalence of chronic health conditions.
+The area has 22.8% of residents aged 65 and over (2,625 people), higher than the 19.2% in Greater Adelaide.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health